jkouprey/Enrich.AI/eval/README.txt

   Fabricated citations                          0 / 90 runs
-  Per-set reproducibility               +/- 3.4 pts SD - per-set rates are NOT stable Judge label reproducibility           98.0% on identical inputs (temp 0) Total API spend                       $13.81
+  Per-set reproducibility               +/- 3.4 pts SD - per-set rates are NOT stable Judge label reproducibility           98.0% on identical inputs (temp 0)

-Two DIFFERENT measurements, do not conflate them.
 The 2.64% / 4.20% pair is FACTUAL CORRECTNESS, judged against external curated databases.
 The 2.30% unsupported figure is EVIDENCE FAITHFULNESS - whether the tool stuck to what it actually retrieved.
 A claim can be faithful and false, or unfaithful and true.

 All of these are conservative: ground truth is external curated text rather than